You have spent over 1000 bucks on your new Mavic Pro and you want to make sure it stays in good shape. So, you need a bag, right?

 This pack is also pretty darn slim, so great for traveling and fitting it in overheads or under your sear!

-The Basstop Shoulder Bag is one of the best all-round solutions for a carry bag for your Mavic and all the related accessories.
+The Basstop Shoulder Bag is one of the best all-around solutions for a carry bag for your Mavic and all the related accessories.

 No matter how many little extras you have, this baby should do the job.